AmpersandJS/ampersandjs.com/learn_markdown/transitioning-from-backbone.md

 The [event system](/learn/events/) is simply a standalone version of the backbone one, the [ampersand-router](/docs/#ampersand-router) is 95% the same, [ampersand-rest-collection](/docs/#ampersand-rest-collection) has a nearly identical API, even though internally it's built on the slimmer, simpler [ampersand-collection](/docs/#ampersand-collection).

-We didn't want to make anything mandatory, so we decoupled the various backbone pieces from eachother.
+We didn't want to make anything mandatory, so we decoupled the various backbone pieces from each other.

 This has some nice benefits, like being able to use the convenient event features of ampersand-collection on their own.
 For example, writing a multi-touch library that tracks active "touches" currently on the screen.
 Where you want an evented collection, but don't want to have to bundle in all of backbone in order to use that functionality.

 You'll see the same patterns throughout ampersand.
-Everything is, as much as possible, de-coupled from eachother.
+Everything is, as much as possible, de-coupled from each other.

 You can easily write your own views and use everything else.
 In addition, just by [following a few conventions](/learn/view-conventions/), you can even have those view still play nicely with other views.